jwcarr/eyekit/GUIDE.md

 Installation
 ------------

-The latest version of Eyekit can be installed using `pip`:
+Eyekit can be installed using `pip`:

 ```shell
 $ pip install eyekit